 The Jewish Home’s security personnel conduct patrols of the facility’s perimeter and abutting neighborhood area as a regular part of their 24-hours, seven-days-a-week security measures and safety protocols.
-By working in concert with the local police department, being vigilant about tracking unusual occurrences, and maintaining open lines of communication with the SFPD, the Home’s security team plays a significant role in preventing some neighborhood crime, while continuing to ensure the safety of its residents, patients, staff, visitors, and nearby dwellers.
+By working in concert with the local police department, being vigilant about tracking unusual occurrences, and maintaining open lines of communication with the SFPD, the Home’s security team plays a significant role in deterring some neighborhood crime, while continuing to secure the safety of its residents, patients, staff, visitors, and nearby dwellers.

 The Jewish Home successfully partners with local organizations, fostering dialogue, collaborations, and ongoing communications with its neighbors.

-With one in four older adults living with four or more co-occurring chronic conditions – many of them serious and thus contributing to high illness burden – the Fishbon appointee will lead the development of a research program to improve the care and health of older adults, including very old persons, by translating research findings into clinical benefits and therapies.
+Enriching the quality of life of older adults is the Jewish Home’s mission – and also an accelerated scientific imperative.
+The Jewish Home-based Harris Fishbon Distinguished Professorship in Clinical Translational Research in Aging is advancing this urgent need for more geriatric research and furthering the Jewish Home’s mission of ensuring that people enjoy quality of life.
+With one in four older adults living with four or more co-occurring chronic conditions – many of them serious and thus contributing to high illness burden – the Fishbon appointee is leading the development of a research program to improve the care and health of older adults, including very old persons, by translating research findings into clinical benefits and therapies.

 As a complement to traditional medical care, Healing Touch – a therapeutic approach that uses gentle, non-invasive hands-on touch and energy techniques – has proven to be a particularly good tool for decreasing agitation in residents with dementia or Alzheimer’s disease.
 This award-winning program has been enthusiastically embraced by the Home’s culture, by the medical community, and beyond.